JoshSJKim/FCC---Basic-JavaScript/README.md

 c = c + " String!";   // undefined String!
 ```

+## Understanding Case Sensitivity in Variables

+- In JS, all variables and function names are case sensitive.
+- While it is possible to have multiple variables with the same name but different letter casing.
+- But it is advised not to do so for sake of clarity.

+- Best practice is to use ```camelCase```.

 ### JavaScript Algorithms and Data Structures - Stand in Line

 INSTRUCTIONS